 Lane has holistic student services that support a diverse student body.
 The Women's Program provides a Women's Center with services focused on the needs of women students, an instructional program for women in transition, a bridge program for Spanish speaking women, a program to help students explore non-traditional careers, and educational events and speakers on women's and gender issues.
-The Multicultural Center provides programs, support and services including a Native American student program, an African American student program, a developing Chicano/Latino student program, an international student programs, and a Rites of
+The Multicultural Center provides programs, support and services including a Native American student program, an African American student program, a Chicano/Latino student program, an international student programs, and a Rites of Passage program.

-Passage program.
 The Counseling department has developed a statement valuing diversity that is posted prominently in the counseling and advising area.
-The department also offers retention counseling for Latino/a students.
-And, Lane is in the process of developing and expanding its International Program.
+Lane is in the process of expanding its International Program.

-The Student Success Leadership Team (SSLT), created in October 2011, and arising out of year-long student success study series, is a broadly representative group of 56 faculty, students, staff and administrators charged with shepherding the work of the college as it relates to quality, progression and completion.
+The Student Success Leadership Team (SSLT), created in October 2011, and arising out of a year-long student success study series, is a broadly representative group of faculty, staff and administrators charged with shepherding the work of the college as it relates to quality, progression and completion.
+The work of the SSLT is an example of strategically intentional efforts to guide and support more students in achieving success at Lane, which is an "active extension" of the goal of providing a welcoming and accepting environment.
 SSLT members are developing capacity and understanding of Lane's progression and completion data framework, connections between strategic initiatives, high impact practices, and change management and continuous process improvement methodologies.
-Our SSLT focus for the coming year will be to stabilize and strengthen our existing projects and initiatives by enhancing our communications, organization and outreach/distribution of knowledge and information, and developing and sharing resources, tools and best practices for implementation, operation and change management.
-Our new Student Success Web Site (www.lanecc.edu/studentsuccess) is being populated and developed for an official launch in fall 2012.
+The focus of SSLT for 2012-13 has been to stabilize and strengthen existing projects and initiatives by enhancing our communications, organization and outreach/distribution of knowledge and information, and developing and sharing resources, tools and best practices for implementation, operation and change management.
+Our new Student Success Web Site (http://www2.lanecc.edu/studentsuccess/) officially launched in fall 2012.
 This site will serve as the primary portal for student success information and resources.

-Tag Cloud Representation of 2011-2012 SSLT Projects & Priorities intervention, evaluation and implementation/practice.
+Tag Cloud Representation of SSLT Projects & Priorities

+In July 2011 Lane joined Achieving the Dream (ATD), a national initiative designed to help community college students succeed by employing a rigorous, evidence-based model of selfstudy, intervention, evaluation and implementation/practice.
 Participation in ATD requires; 1) an unwavering commitment to data collection and analysis, and 2) significant, measurable improvements in student progression and completion.
-Our participation in ATD complements and supports our student success body of work by compelling us to develop capacity in our data systems and literacy, providing a structured framework that can be replicated to other projects and initiatives, providing access to national best practices and support, and holding us accountable for results.
-Through a year-long process of study, analysis and stakeholder engagement, our ATD Core Team developed a comprehensive three-year implementation plan focused on two priority areas:
+Lane's participation in ATD complements and supports student success work at the college by compelling us to develop capacity in our data systems and literacy, providing a structured framework that can be replicated to other projects and initiatives, providing access to national best practices and support, and holding us accountable for results.
+Through a year-long process of study, analysis, and stakeholder engagement, Lane's ATD Core Team developed a comprehensive three-year implementation plan focused on two priority areas: